Anny-Moon/PCA/README.md

 ```
 for plotting dependence of Observable on scaling step for default value of k.
 It works for `totalAngle` and  `various_k` projects.

-# Input Data
+# Data Format
-All the input data should go to `PCA/data`.
-The format for files is:
+The program uses the special file format .pca:
 ```
 <x_firts_atom>    <y_first_atom>    <z_first_atom>
 <x_second_atom>   <y_second_atom>   <z_second_atom>